About Thomas Edison State College

 Sigma Beta Delta International Honor Society

-The School of Business and Technology has been approved as a chapter of the international honor society, Sigma Beta Delta.
+The School of Business and Management has been approved as a chapter of the international honor society, Sigma Beta Delta.
 Established in 1994, Sigma Beta Delta is an honor society for students in business, management and administration and serves institutions which offer bachelor’s and graduate degrees in business, management and administration where the institution holds accreditation from one of the six regional accrediting bodies, but not specialized accreditation in business.
 Thomas Edison State College’s chapter was established in 2009.

 Students invited into this society at Thomas Edison State College must meet the following requirements:

 - Students must be candidates for bachelor’s or master’s degrees in business and management